denivic/monstercat-re-visualizer/README.md

 - For bringing awesome music and artists to the community - **Monstercat** <3

 ##### Disclaimer: The resources used in this skin are in no way endorsed by the respective owners.
 This skin is not affiliated with Monstercat and the artists.

+</details><br>

+# Reason
+The original project has been abandoned by the creator and issues are piling up.
+This version aims to fix some of those issues.
+Not all but some.

+# How does it differ?

+In addition to the existing features of the visualizer, this version will have:
+1. Better choice of colors for the bars (see [issue #413](https://github.com/marcopixel/monstercat-visualizer/issues/413#issue-2782562223)).
+2. Support for vertically aligned monitors (see [issue #412](https://github.com/marcopixel/monstercat-visualizer/issues/412#issue-2709771149))
+3. Better settings menu.

+As of today (02/02/25) development hasn't started.